MyraReeves/SchoolAssignments_OnePage/README.md

 # Single Page Websites

-These are school assignments that asked for single, stand-alone homepages to be created on various different subject matters.
+These were school assignments that asked for single, stand-alone homepages to be created.

 <br>